Chop Chop Tree logo

 7AM - 11PM

-• Ice and snow damage to silver maples and Norway maples causing sudden branch failures
+• Ice and snow breaking limbs on silver maples and Norway maples

-• Root conflicts with aging sewer lines and cracked sidewalks in older neighborhoods
+• Roots interfering with older sewer lines and damaged sidewalks in established neighborhoods

-• Anthracnose fungal infections weakening sycamores during wet spring seasons
+• Anthracnose affecting sycamores during damp spring weather

-• Overcrowded street trees competing for limited space and sunlight
+• Dense street trees competing for light, space, and nutrients

 Chop Chop Tree logo

-Get ahead of tree problems before they escalate.
+Stay ahead of tree hazards before they become urgent.

-Don't wait for a tree emergency to find help.
-Reach out to Chop Chop Tree's local network for a thorough property assessment and straightforward recommendations.
-Call (518) 907-0662 today for your free consultation and discover how proper tree care protects your investment.
+Don’t wait for a tree emergency to start looking for help.
+Contact Chop Chop Tree’s local network for a detailed property review and clear next steps.
+Call (518) 907-0662 today for your free consultation and see how proper tree care helps protect your property.

-Common Tree Removal Needs in the Albany Area
+Most Requested Tree Services in the Albany Area

 Tree Removal